pallene-lang/pallene/doc/manual.md

 Pallene records are implemented as userdata, and are *not* Lua tables.
 You cannot create a Lua table with an `x` and `y` field and pass it to a Pallene function expecting a Point.
-That said, Pallene objects do carry a metatable that allows you to still use the usual dot notation when acessing them from Lua.
+That said, Pallene objects carry a metatable that allows you to still use the usual dot notation when accessing them from Lua.

 ### Value